Generalized Calogero-Moser systems from rational Cherednik algebras: Invariant parabolic ideals

-The submodules in the polynomial representation appearing in Theorems \ref{mth1}, \ref{mth2} correspond to particular singular values only.
-The description of all singular values of parameters, that is the values when polynomial representation has non-trivial submodules, is given in the work \cite{DJO}.
-For instance, all values $c=(2m-1)/2$ are singular when $m \in \Z_+$.
+The submodules in the polynomial representation appearing in Theorems \ref{mth1}, \ref{mth2} correspond to the radical ideals and to the particular singular values only.
+The description of all singular values of parameters \cite{DJO} gives, for instance, that all the values $c=(2m-1)/2$ are singular when $m \in \Z_+$.
 The next proposition describes submodules corresponding to these singular values.
 When $m=1$ the proposition is a particular case of Theorem \ref{mth2} when the subgraph $\Gamma_0$ is a Coxeter graph $A_1$, that is consists of one vertex, and the proof is different.

 \begin{prop} Let $\mathcal R$ be a Coxeter root system, let $c$ be invariant multiplicity function on $\mathcal R$.
 Let $S_1$ be an orbit of the corresponding Coxeter group acting on $\mathcal R$ with the multiplicity $c_1=c(S_1)$.
 Let $I$ be the ideal of polynomials having zero of order $2m-1$ on the hyperplanes $(\a,x)=0$ for any $\a \in S_1$.
 Then $I$ is $H_c$-invariant if and only if $c_1=(2m-1)/2$. \end{prop} {\bf Proof.} We denote by $D_{S_1}$ the parabolic stratum $\cup_{\a\in S_1} \{ x: (\a,x)=0 \}$.
 An arbitrary polynomial $p(x)$ vanishing on $D_{S_1}$ with order $2m-1$ has the form